fe-july-91/ChildVaccinationDiary/README.md

 ![Docker Compose](https://img.shields.io/badge/Docker--Compose-Supported-blue)

 ## Description
-**Child Vaccination Diary** is an application designed for parents to conveniently track their children's vaccinations and store information about their height, weight, eye health, and other important health metrics.
+**Child Vaccination Diary**  is an application designed to help parents easily track their children's vaccinations and store important health information, such as height, weight, eye health, and more.
+Additionally, the application features an email-based password recovery system, allowing users to securely regain access to their accounts if they forget their password.

 ---
 ## Technologies